denten-books/plain-text/1-chapter.md

 The electronic book is one such device.
 It is also governed by codes both political and computational.
-And yet, I continue to read the book as if it was still an immutable object.
+And yet, I continue to read the book as if it was still an immutable, passive object.
 I think of it still as an intimate artifact, a friend even: wholly known to me and benign.
 The literary device is none of these things.
 It records my reading, sleeping, and consumption habits, relaying the logs to a third party.
 It reconfigures itself and "my" texts dynamically, at will.
 It comes with a manual and terms of service.
 In short, it *legislates* reading.

-The task of this chapter and of the monograph as a whole will be to encounter the familiar book anew as a computational device and to deal with the outcomes of that shift.
-It is to imagine a hermeneutics capable of apprehending computation.
-Finally, it is to preserve a sense of human agency in the act of interpretation.
-In this chapter, we will begin by attempting to fix the location of the literary encounter in order to identify the very object of the book's study.
-I mean "location" in at least two different ways.
+The task of *Plain Text* will be to encounter the book anew, as a computational device and to deal with the outcomes of that shift.
+It is to imagine a hermeneutics capable of apprehending literary computation.
+Finally, it is to preserve a sense of human agency in the interpretive act.
+To commence that work, we must first locate its object of study.
+I mean "locate" in two complementary senses of the word.
 The first entails finding the text in the machine.
+Device reading happens on a screen which refreshes itself at a rate of 60 cycles per second (Hertz).
+Screen textuality is therefore by definition ephemeral.
+We will have to dig deeper to find the source for what is seen on the screen.
+The second sense of "location" entails the search for spaces where literary devices operate.
+Note that I do not write "computers" or "electronic books."
+Literary devices are those machines that in themselves constitute a system for textual diffusion.
+They facilitate symbolic exchange.

-The second entails the search for spaces where such machines operate.
-Both senses, micro and macro, lead us to a historical archive of literary computational devices.
-Three such devices, which have fundamentally changed the nature of reading, will emerge by the end of the chapter.
+Both senses of locality, micro and macro, lead us to an archive in the history of literary computing.
+With the above definitions in mind, I will argue that all computing is in part a literary activity in that it participates in the circulation of written texts.
+We can therefore read the device as we would any other form of literature.
+More than "can," I will later argue for an ethics of computational reading, by which the device internals *must* be made available for analysis.
+Three devices, which have fundamentally changed the nature of the literary encounter (reading and writing), will emerge by the end of the chapter.

 The formal concept of a "device," widely used in literary studies, is an